 Skip to contents

-Writes spatial data to disk using DuckDB's COPY command.
-Supports Parquet (native) and various GDAL spatial formats.
+Writes spatial data to disk using DuckDB's COPY command for Parquet and GDAL spatial formats, or as a native DuckDB database for .duckdb, .db, and .ddb paths.
 Format is auto-detected from file extension for common formats, or can be specified explicitly via gdal_driver.

 Usage